arenaxr/arena-docs/content/architecture/pubsub.md

 - User-presence objects: scene owners have rights to their scene objects only.
 - **Subscribe**: `public_read`=True
-- **Publish**: specific Anonymous/User, issued id and username from authentication service.
+- **Publish**: specific Anonymous/User, issued ID and username from authentication service.

-{% include alert type="note" title="Note" content="Since anonymous usernames are not authenticated, there is a risk of spoofing their user-presence, and as such, all users are issues a session-id for their camera objects to prevent this." %}
+{% include alert type="note" title="Note" content="Since anonymous usernames are not authenticated, there is a risk of spoofing their user-presence, and as such, all users are issued a `session-id` for their camera objects to prevent this." %}

 ## Sensor Allowed

 ### `{realm}/g/a/#`

-- All apriltag sensors
+- All AprilTag sensors
 - **Subscribe**: Staff, User, Anonymous
 - **Publish**: Staff, User, Anonymous

 ### `{realm}/vio/{namespace}/{scene-id}/#`

-- VIO or test cameras to student experiments
+- VIO or test cameras for student experiments
 - **Publish**: Staff

 ## Chat Allowed

-A user handle is appended to control origin of the chat messages in the topic and payload to prevent spoofing.
+A user handle is appended to control the origin of the chat messages in the topic and payload to prevent spoofing.
 Where `userhandle = b64encode({session-id}\_{username})`.

 ### `{realm}/c/{namespace}/p/{session-id}_{username}/#`